-For historical information about the development of UF Research Computing, Annual Reports are available from 2006.
+For historical information about the development of UFIT Research Computing, Annual Reports are available from 2006.

 COMPUTE CLUSTER HISTORY